 When a spouse has cancer, it can be very difficult to navigate through the emotional and physical turmoil that the illness brings on.
 Cancer is even more difficult to deal with when the couple is considering divorce.
 On average, the process of divorce takes about 11 months from start to finish.

 During that time, emotions are sensitive, your daily routine is changed, and the person who you have invested in the most fades away.
 While divorce is an already upsetting process, going through one while dealing with the disease is no easy feat for either party involved.

 One simple question remains: Should someone stay in a marriage when a spouse has cancer?
 While the yes or no answer can truly only be decided by the two of you, there are many things to consider when deciding whether to prolong the relationship or to call it quits.

-When a spouse has cancer, consider the types of sickness
+When a spouse has cancer, consider their life expectancy before initiating divorce.

 One of the initial steps to take when a spouse has cancer is to evaluate the seriousness of the disease at hand.
 Some cancers like breast cancer commonly have a high life expectancy.
-Early diagnosis and tailored treatment options have shown the average 5- year survival rate to be 90 percent, which will let both of you live a happy life post-divorce.
+Early diagnosis and tailored treatment options have shown the average 5-year survival rate to be 90%, which will let both of you live a happy life post-divorce.

 Communication is Key

 According to, Andrew W. Kneier, Ph.D., “Although your spouse has cancer, the illness is really happening to both of you.
 Your life is being disrupted in many of the same ways.”